glacambre/shelley/readme.md

   terminal emulator for your shell

-Feel free to open an issue if you encounter an issue with Shelley :).
+Feel free to open an issue if you encounter a problem with Shelley :).